Skip to main content

 8. Students living in University housing may be subject to additional guest registration requirements during specified times of the day/year.

-Note: Personal guests are not considered guests of the University and are not subject to the background check required of the minors on Campus/University-wide policy.
-In cases where a guest’s conduct puts students/faculty/staff at risk of harm, the outcomes of hosting that guest can result in severe disciplinary action.
+Note: Personal guests are not considered guests of the University but rather guests of the individual, and they are not subject to the background check required of the minors on Campus/University-wide policy.
+In cases where a guest’s conduct puts

 All forms of harassment or discrimination are unacceptable in the University of Dayton community.
 Due to the wide range of behaviors that constitute harassment or discrimination, the University has set two policies and processes for managing these reports and behaviors.
 Violations of the Nondiscrimination and Anti-Harassment Policy are marked in a student’s conduct record, but they are managed by the Equity Compliance Office.
 (See Code of Conduct 18.)
 Behavior that is considered harassment, but does not rise to the level of or otherwise constitute a violation of the Nondiscrimination and Anti-Harassment Policy and/or falls outside that policy’s jurisdiction (such as being outside the definitions or scope of that policy), may be, depending on the circumstances, managed in the CS&C office.
 Harassment and bullying behaviors include, but are not limited to: